USAID-OHA-SI/coRps/2022-04-25/rbb-strings.md

 While base R has numerous functions that are useful to working with strings, they can be inconsistent and difficult to remember.
 For this session, we’ll focus on functions in the `stringr` package in the Tidyverse.
-All of this functions begin with the `str` naming convention, making them more intuitive to use and remember.
+All of these functions begin with the `str` naming convention, making them more intuitive to use and remember.

-#### String Length -
+#### String Length

 To count the number of characters in a string (including spaces), use `str_length()`